 We like to keep young people and our supporters informed about the work we do.
 This includes letting them know about our upcoming initiatives, programs, events and challenges.

 If you provide your contact details to us we will include you in these communications.
-These communications may be sent in various forms, including mail, email and SMS.
+These communications may be sent in various forms, including mail, email, social media content, ads and SMS.
 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.

 You may opt-out of receiving marketing communications from us at any time by contacting us or by using the opt-out (unsubscribe) mechanism provided in the marketing communications.